Church of the Savior, Bydgoszcz: Architecture

+Exteriors

 The church's footprint has a Latin cross shape, with one arm of the transept shortened compared to the original design.
 The outer form of the building presents neo-Gothic style: this type of single-tower brick church was known in the second half of the 19th century as the German type, combining simplicity with an impression of monumentality.
 The church has a medieval character, with buttresses, gables and grand windows, decorated with tracery, characteristic of English Gothic architecture.
 This influence in Pomerania can be explained by the wide distribution, from the middle of the 18th century, of English textbooks and architectural templates, which were by then perfectly known by 19th century Prussian architects.

 In 1945, Jan Kossowski supervised the repair works and designed a low gable roof topped by a decorative turret to crown the squat tower.

 The upper tower's façades display tall lanceolate openings with bell round holes in their upper part.
 The nave, chancel and arms of the transept are covered with separate roofs.
 The main entrance is designed as a triangular portal with a mosaic depicting the Good Shepherd, placed in a rosette.
 Lateral and chancel walls are divided by stepped buttresses and pierced by large windows segmented in five split openings.